jju/stubbl/seasons/gcx/week16.md

 The Kaiju Dynamo continue their improbable Green Cup run with a dominant display that was notable for their caution and conservatism which they had gotten away from.
 Vardan played well, and did succumb to a bit of glory hogging from Starfin, but it worked out.
 And there weren't any serious injuries to mar their next matchup with the Vagabonds.

-The Tide forced overtime after a series of Venus' missteps, but they couldn't stop Bent and Nuru for connecting in the endzone to end the season.
+The Tide forced overtime after a series of Veens' missteps, but they couldn't stop Bent and Nuru for connecting in the endzone to end the season.

 ## standings